eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 # Sample Program
 Navigate to 'sample_program' directory and build by calling 'make'.
 This is a simple program that you can test all scripts in this repo with.
 There are two ways of running the program:
 * `./sample_program` - this method will use standard glibc
-* `LD_PRELOAD=../relative/path/to/libmonkey.so ./sample_program` - this method will use our modified glibc
+* `LD_PRELOAD=../relative/path/to/libmonkey.so ./sample_program` - this method will use our modified syscalls

 # Script Overview
 The following subsections explain what each file/script does.